NARLA

 Linda Howell, Administrative Specialist, joined the Division of Genetic Medicine in May 2018.
 Linda began her career at Michigan Medicine in May of 2001 as an Administrative Assistant Senior in the Division of Hematology/Oncology.
 When Dr. Narla joined the University of Michigan as the Chief of Genetic Medicine in May 2018, Linda became a valuable part of his team.
 Linda coordinates activity of the division and academically supports Dr. Narla.

-Dr. Caitlin O’Connor, Ph.D., Research Fellow
+Dr. Caitlin O’Connor, Ph.D., Research Assistant Professor

-Irene Peris Martínez, Ph.D., Postdoctoral Fellow
+Dr. Irene Peris Martínez, Ph.D., Postdoctoral Fellow

 Irene previously joined the Narla Lab in 2021 from her lab at the Universidad de Navarra, in her hometown of Pamplona, Spain as a visiting scholar.
 Irene has experience in biomedical research, mainly focused on the study of acute myeloid leukemias (AML).
 She considers herself a proactive person with great observation and collaboration skills.
 She is interested in contributing to the expansion of knowledge in AML in order to provide new information that could improve the diagnosis and prognosis of patients with this disease.